avsilva/sparse-nlp/README.md

 - id, which identifies the document by means of a unique serial number
 - url, which provides the URL of the original Wikipedia page.
-The content of a doc element consists of pure text, one sentence per line.
+The content of a doc element consists of pure text, one paragraph per line.

 Example:
 ```markdown